 Celiac-safe Grom Gelato Fully gluten-free facility — all flavors, waffle cones, and biscuit toppings

-Gluten-free (with caution) Libertà Pasta Bar GF pasta on request; verify cross-contamination protocols
+Gluten-free (with caution) Libertà Pasta Bar GF pasta on request; confirm cross-contamination protocols with staff

-Pro Tip: Grom is the single best-kept secret in the market for celiacs.
-The entire operation, including the waffle cones, is strictly gluten-free.
-Most celiac travelers walk right past it having no idea it exists.
+Pro Tip: Grom is the best-kept secret in the market for celiacs.
+The entire operation — including the waffle cones — is strictly gluten-free.
+Most celiac travelers walk right past it without realizing it exists.

 time out market lisbon the brutal truth cheat sheet 7

 A guide that praises everything is just a paid advertisement.
-Here is what you should genuinely avoid.
+These two are not worth your time or money.

-• Croqueteria: The squid ink croquette is their signature item, but it is frequently served at room temperature.
-It is pre-fried in massive batches, which produces a dense, claggy texture and a filling that tastes like it was seasoned in memory rather than in practice.
+Croqueteria: The squid ink croquette is their signature item, but it is frequently served at room temperature.
+It is pre-fried in massive batches, which produces a dense, claggy texture and a filling that tastes seasoned from memory rather than from practice.
 Hard pass.

-• Henrique Sá Pessoa during peak hours: The chef-driven reputation is very real, but the wait time at 7:30 PM on a Saturday is brutal.
+Henrique Sá Pessoa during peak hours: The chef holds two Michelin stars, and his reputation for elevating traditional Portuguese dishes is real — but the wait time at 7:30 PM on a Saturday is brutal.
 Expect to stand around for 20 to 30 minutes for a black pork sandwich.
 It is a very good sandwich.
 It is absolutely not a 30-minute sandwich.
+Visit before 12:30 PM or after 9:00 PM if you want to actually eat it.

-Most visitors do not realize there is a professional-grade cooking school operating directly inside Time Out Market Lisbon.
+Most visitors do not realize there is a professional-grade cooking school operating directly inside the market.
 The Time Out Academy seats exactly 22 guests in a fully equipped industrial kitchen and runs rotating workshops led by local chefs.

-Booking ahead of your trip is essential because these slots fill up fast.
-It turns a standard meal into an entire afternoon and gives you a skill to take home that isn’t just a souvenir tote bag.
+Booking ahead of your trip is essential — slots fill fast.
+It turns a standard meal into an entire afternoon and gives you a skill to take home that isn’t a souvenir tote bag.

 time out market lisbon the brutal truth cheat sheet 8

-Time Out Market Lisbon remains one of the best-executed food halls in Europe, but only if you arrive with a battle plan.
-Secure the communal table first, hit the central bar second, and work your way through the chef stalls with strict intention rather than wandering impulse.
+Time Out Market Lisbon is one of the better-executed food halls in Europe, but only if you arrive with a plan.
+Secure the table first, hit the central bar second, and work through the chef stalls with intention rather than wandering impulse.

+Use this market as your anchor for a full 3 days in Lisbon itinerary and you won’t waste a single meal.
 What is the one dish you would fly back for?
-Drop it in the comments.
-We are constantly updating this guide with what is earning its spot at the top.
+Drop it in the comments — this guide gets updated regularly with what is earning its spot at the top.